-51. SFA is an NCAA Division I institution and member of the Southland Conference.
+58. SFA is an NCAA Division I institution and member of the Southland Conference.
 The bowling team competes in Conference USA.

-52. The women's beach volleyball team is comprised of twenty-one student-athletes who competed in thirty-six regular season matches in 2024-25.
+59. Prior to its elimination, the women's beach volleyball team was comprised of twenty-one student-athletes who competed in thirty-six regular season matches in 2024-25.
 The Southland Conference named seventeen of SFA's twenty-one athletes to the Commissioner's Honor Roll three weeks after the team was cut.

-53. The women's bowling team at SFA is comprised of eleven student-athletes who competed in eleven competitions, including the NCAA Arlington Regional where they finished second.
+60. Prior to its elimination, the women's bowling team was comprised of eleven student-athletes who competed in eleven competitions, including the NCAA Arlington Regional, where it finished second.
 The highly successful "Ladyjacks" finished their season ranked ninth in the nation.

-54. The women's golf team at SFA is comprised of eight student-athletes who competed in nine regular season tournaments, as well as the Southland Conference Championship.
+61. Prior to its elimination, the women's golf team at SFA was comprised of eight student-athletes who competed in nine regular season tournaments, as well as the Southland Conference Championship.
 The Southland Conference named seven of SFA's eight golf athletes to the Commissioner's Honor Roll three weeks after the program was cut.

-55. SFA holds itself out as a university committed to providing top-quality intercollegiate sports programs.
+62. SFA holds itself out as a university committed to providing top-quality intercollegiate sports programs.
 The university uses this distinction as part of its efforts to recruit top student-athletes, including Plaintiffs.

-56. Under Title IX of the Education Amendments of 1972, 20 U.S.C. § 1681 et seq., and the regulations adopted pursuant to 34 C.F.R.
+63. Under Title IX of the Education Amendments of 1972, 20 U.S.C. § 1681 et seq., and the regulations adopted pursuant to 34 C.F.R.
 Part 106, SFA must provide equality of opportunity for women and men in every program it offers, including equal opportunities for male and female athletes to participate in varsity intercollegiate athletics.